 Native plants that are indigenous to the region and important for biodiversity might be present on this property.
 This could include trees, shrubs, herbs, grasses or aquatic plants.
 There are a range of regulations that may apply including need to obtain a planning permit under Clause 52.17 of the local planning scheme.
-For more information see Native Vegetation (Clause 52.17) with local variations in Native Vegetation (Clause 52.17) Schedule coords.
-Information purposes only.
-No claim is made as to the accuracy or authenticity of the content.
-The Victorian Government does not accept any liability to any w2.delwp.vlc.gov.au/disclaimer
+For more information see Native Vegetation (Clause 52.17) with local variations in Native Vegetation (Clause 52.17) Schedule

-To help identify native vegetation on this property and the application of Clause 52:17 please visit the Native Vegetation Information Management system https://nvim.delwp.vic.gov.au/and Native vegetation (environment.vic.gov.au) or please contact your relevant council.
+To help identify native vegetation on this property and the application of Clause 52.17 please visit the Native Vegetation Information Management system https://nvim.delwp.vic.gov.au/and Native vegetation (environment.vic.gov.au) or please contact your relevant council.

-You can find out more about the natural values on your property through NatureKit (environment.vic.gov.au)
+You can find out more about the natural values on your property through NatureKit NatureKit (environment.vic.gov.au)